Zia ol-Saltaneh: Marriage

 Zia ol-Saltaneh did not marry during her father's lifetime.
 It is said that she refused all suitors.
 It has been suggested that she married Mirza ʿAbbas Nuri, only to divorce him soon after.
 This was said to have been a plot formed with Ḥaji Mirza ʿAbbas Aqasi to ruin Mirza ʿAbbas Nuri financially, but it has been noted that there is not sufficient evidence to support this claim.
 She was engaged briefly to her paternal cousin, Ḥosaynqoli Khan, son of Fatḥ-ʿAli Shah's brother of the same name.
 The author of the Qisas al-ʿUlama reports that Fath-ʿAli attempted to give her in marriage to a number of significant members of the clergy who all refused.

 Following the death of her father, she asked the new Shah, her nephew, Muhammad, to allow her to remain unmarried.
 However, she is also reported to have travelled to the shrine cities of Iraq (al-ʿAtabat al-ʿAliyat) shortly after Fath-ʿAli's death.
 While there she corresponded with a number of clerics, including Aqa Seyyed Mehdi, the son of Aqa Seyyed ʿAli Tabatabai, and Shaykh Muhammad Husayn Saheb-e Fosul, with proposals of marriage, but she was refused a number of times.

-At the age of 37, in 1835, Muhammad Shah insisted, on pain of execution, that she agree to marry Mirza Masʿud (1790-1848), then Minister of Foreign Affairs.
+At the age of 37, in 1835, Mohammad Shah insisted, on pain of execution, that she agree to marry Mirza Masoud (1790-1848), then Minister of Foreign Affairs.